electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/ppe/_index.md

 platform holds in vehicles powered by combustion engines.
 It is characterized by a high-tech and highly scalable architecture that allows both low- and high-floor vehicles to be realized.

-Audi is developing various model series on the basis of PPE that will cover the segments from the upper medium-size class to the luxury class as SUVs, Sportbacks, Avants and Crossovers with various different vehicle types.
+Audi is developing various model series based on PPE that will cover the segments from the upper medium-size class to the luxury class as SUVs, Sportbacks, Avants and Crossovers with various different vehicle types.
 In doing so, the brand is also expanding its current model portfolio in the full-size class and luxury segments by adding numerous electric variants.

 ![Porsche Macan](macan.jpg "Porsche Macan prototype based on PPE")